C0ntr07/yes-bot/README.md

 Also, here's an example of how to give robocalls a taste of their own medicine [https://www.youtube.com/watch?v=_EZZ-KfUbGQ](https://www.youtube.com/watch?v=_EZZ-KfUbGQ)

-Note: You must use this program only for scambaiting.
-Please do not use it to make calls, but to answer calls.
-Phone scams with robots are against the US law, but scambaiting should be completely legal.
+Note: You must use this program only to answer scam or telemarketing calls.
+Please do not use it to make calls.
+Phone scams with robots are against the US law.

 Credits
 -------